hyunhwan-jeong/SalmonTE/README.md

 ## Change Logs
+* December 14, 2017: Fixed issue of the `macOS`.
+We have figured out there is a problem of old version of `snakemake`.
+If you already install the package, and the version is not above `4.0.0` (You can check it with `snakemake --version`) then please update version with below command:
+`pip3 install snakemake --user --upgrade`

 * November 27, 2017: source code of PSB manuscript is out now - our [manuscript](https://github.com/hyunhwaj/SalmonTE-manuscript/) and [response letter](https://github.com/hyunhwaj/SalmonTE-response).

 * November 21, 2017: Version 0.2 is out, `SalmonTE` now supports two different type of expressions with `--exprtype` option.
 Use `--exprtype=TPM` if you want to use TPM values for the statistical analysis.
 If you want to run differential expression analysis, then I highly recommend to use `--exprtype=count`.
 [Here is the nice answer why](https://support.bioconductor.org/p/98820/).